japaric/embedded-in-rust/content/safe-dma.md

 tags: ["I/O", "microcontroller"]
 ---

+**UPDATE** Given the comments I've received so far I think I should more explicitly mention that the context here are systems that lack a MMU and where a memory allocator may or may not be available or desirable, e.g. Cortex-M microcontrollers.

+---

 In this post I'll describe an approach to building memory safe DMA based APIs.

 # DMA?